paritytech/substrate/zombienet/0001-basic-warp-sync/0001-README.md

 # Test design
-The `warp-sync` test works on predefined database which is stored in the cloud and fetched by the test. `alice` and `bob` nodes are spun up using this database snapshot.
+The `warp-sync` test works on predefined database which is stored in the cloud and fetched by the test. `alice` and `bob` nodes are spun up using this database snapshot in full node mode.

 As `warp-sync` requires at least 3 peers, the test spawns the `charlie` full node which uses the same database snapshot.